 We offer our Conversion Optimization Upside Report to help you understand your upside.
 It calculates what your yearly increase in revenue would be if you only added 0.1 to your conversion rate or revenue per visit.
 Plug in a few numbers and you’ll see what small changes mean for your bottom line.

 A Little More Motivation to Get a CRO Budget

 For most businesses, conversion optimization is a ten-thousand-dollar a month investment or more.
 Many businesses are spending a whole lot more than that.

 If conversion optimization is on your “maybe next year” list, consider what might happen if you give your competitors a year’s head start on you.

 The business with the highest conversion rate has the lowest acquisition cost and can profitably boost bids on their paid advertising.
 Plus, Google favors high-converting landing pages when assigning ad placement.

-With a realistic understanding of the costs of conversion optimization and a real appreciation for the potential upside, you should be able to make the case for adding it to your shopping list in 2016.
+With a realistic understanding of the costs of conversion optimization and a real appreciation for the potential upside, you should be able to make the case for adding it to your shopping list this year.

 - Why Marketers Struggle and What to Do About It - August 14, 2019

 - Building a Culture of Experimentation in a Creative Business - July 17, 2019